lyokha/nginx-haskell-module/README.md

 - Pitfalls

-    + Haskell strings are simple lists, they are not contiguously allocated (but on the other hand they are lazy, which usually means efficient).
+    + (This does not refer to *byte strings*.)
+Haskell strings are simple lists, they are not contiguously allocated (but on the other hand they are lazy, which usually means efficient).
     + Haskell exported functions of types *S_S*, *S_SS*, *S_LS* and *Y_Y*
       allocate new strings with *malloc()* which get freed upon the request termination.